MicrosoftDocs/winrt-api/windows.web.http/httpclient.md

 If an app using HttpClient and related classes in the [Windows.Web.Http](windows_web_http.md) namespace downloads large amounts of data (50 megabytes or more), then the app should stream those downloads and not use the default buffering.
 If the default buffering is used the client memory usage will get very large, potentially resulting in reduced performance.

-For sample code in C#/VB/C++ and XAML that shows how to use HttpClient to connect to an HTTP server, see [HttpClient](https://docs.microsoft.com/windows/uwp/networking/httpclient).
+For sample code in C# and C++/WinRT that shows how to use HttpClient to connect to an HTTP server, see [HttpClient](/windows/uwp/networking/httpclient).

-For sample code in JavaScript and HTML that shows how to use HttpClient to connect to an HTTP server, see [Connecting to an HTTP server using Windows.Web.Http](https://docs.microsoft.com/previous-versions/windows/apps/dn469430(v=win.10)).
+For sample code in JavaScript and HTML that shows how to use HttpClient to connect to an HTTP server, see [Connecting to an HTTP server using Windows.Web.Http](/previous-versions/windows/apps/dn469430(v=win.10)).

 ### Version history